Pennsylvania Senate Debate: Casey, McCormick Spar Over Economy, Border, Fracking

 “Sen. Casey, in 18 years in the Senate, 30 years elected office, does not have a record he can run on, which is why he’s devoted himself to attacking me,” he said.

-McCormick also said that Casey has mostly voted in line with the federal government and is therefore not an independent voice.
+McCormick also said Casey has mostly voted in line with the federal government and is therefore not an independent voice.

 The Economy

-The issue at the beginning of the debate was the economy, and specifically inflation.
+The issue at the beginning of the debate was the economy—and specifically inflation.
 Casey blamed price gouging, corporate greed, and corporate tax breaks for the rising prices of groceries and household items.

-Casey criticized McCormick for supporting the lower 21 percent corporate tax rate enacted during the Trump administration, saying “he wants to give it to the billionaires, the people making hundreds of millions in the big corporations, and another big tax cut for the most powerful companies in the world is going to add up to more than $4 trillion.”
+“He wants to give it to the billionaires, the people making hundreds of millions in the big corporations, and another big tax cut for the most powerful companies in the world is going to add up to more than $4 trillion,” he said.

 McCormick blamed runaway spending as being behind the high costs, including a “war on fossil fuels.”